-- Start and finish milestones for all segments, sections, or phases - o Details of traffic control plans - Traffic shifts - Special contract requirements - o Known or expected risks - Other activities or relationships that are critical to the Proposer's Project design or construction. - b.
+- O Start and finish milestones for all segments, sections, or phases - o Details of traffic control plans - Traffic shifts - Special contract requirements - o Known or expected risks - Other activities or relationships that are critical to the Proposer's Project design or construction. - b.
 Describe Team's approach for maintaining traffic while avoiding and minimizing impacts to the traveling public. - c.
 Describe the proposed design submittal process and include a chart showing anticipated deliverables in sequence that will allow SCDOT to conduct efficient and complete reviews.
 Include discussion of how any proposed Project phasing/segmentation will be addressed in the design submittal and review process.
 Dates do not need to be included in the chart showing anticipated deliverables. - d.
 Describe the proposed approach to Quality Control and understanding of the Quality Assurance Program.
 Discuss the roles of the Proposer and SCDOT for all aspects of construction of the Project.
 Discuss compliance with required standards, testing laboratories, mix designs and material certifications processes. - e.
 Discuss the proposed approach to addressing any unique characteristics of the Project and mitigating any risk items identified by the Proposer. - 2.
-There are 100 quality credit points available.
-In order to receive qualitative points, the Proposer may respond to the items below within the Quality Credit Commitment Matrix.
-The quality credit points assigned will be based on commitments beyond the minimum requirements of the RFP which are included in the Quality Credit Commitment Matrix.
+There are 100 Quality Credit points available.
+In order to receive qualitative Quality Credit Points, the Proposer may respond to the items below within the Quality Credit Commitment Matrix.
+The quality credit points assigned will be based on commitments beyond the minimum requirements of the RFP which are included summarized in the Quality Credit Commitment Matrix.
 In the matrix, describe the Proposer's Innovation and Added Value to the Project that clearly provides additional benefit to SCDOT or the public.
 An innovative feature of a Proposal means proposing practices that are not standard or customary to the industry, nonetheless safely, efficiently, and effectively accomplish the same goal.
-Innovation may include the Proposer's means and methods, roadway alignments, approach to Project, etc. If the Proposer wishes SCDOT to consider items, including Formal ATCs previously authorized for inclusion in the Proposal, to be innovative or to provide additional quality, these items must be included in the Quality Credit Commitment Matrix to be eligible for any of these points.
-The Proposer should consider, but not be limited to, the following items. - a.
-Minimizing impacts to traffic including: - Traffic shifts - Temporary lane closures - Construction Stages - b.
-Reducing construction duration through the use of: - Materials
+Innovation may include the Proposer's means and methods, roadway alignments, approach to Project, etc. If the Proposer wishes SCDOT to consider items, including Formal ATCs previously authorized for inclusion in the Proposal, to be innovative or to provide additional quality, these items must shall be included in the Quality Credit Commitment Matrix to be eligible for any of these points.
+However, SCDOT reserves the right to assign points for all items deemed innovative and favorable to SCDOT or the public that have not been identified in this section.
+In addition, the Proposer should consider, but not be limited to, the following items. - a.
+Minimizing impacts to traffic including: - Traffic shifts - Temporary lane closures - Construction Stages

+- b.
+Reducing construction duration through the use of:

+- Materials

 - Designs

 - Construction methods

 - c.
 Minimizing future maintenance costsimpacts to traffic including:

 - Materials

 - Designs

 - Construction methods

 - d.
 Minimizing environmental impacts